-Lou Bahet is Co-President and Executive Editor at The Metropolitan Review, a books and culture magazine she co-founded with Ross Barkan and David Roberts in 2025.
-She is a four-time Fiction and Non-Fiction Fellow of the Writers’ Institute and a recent Literary Fellow-in-Residence at the Bogliasco Center, situated on the Italian Riviera.
+Lou Bahet is Co-President and Executive Editor at The Metropolitan Review, a books and culture review magazine she co-founded with Ross Barkan and David Roberts in 2025.
+She is a three-time Fiction and Non-Fiction Fellow of the Writers’ Institute and a recent Literary Fellow-in-Residence at the Bogliasco Center, situated on the Italian Riviera.
 Educated in the San Francisco Bay Area, London, and New York, Lou holds a B.A. in Comparative Literature from NYU.
 She is at work on a memoir about family, homecomings, and object histories, set in a New York apartment building.
 She also writes poetry and is on Substack.

 Featured Media